DaQueenJodi/Kurisu/cogs/assistance-cmds/serial.switch.md

 help-desc: Picture to show what the hell a serial is
 ---

+If you no longer have access to this sticker for any reason, you may choose to view the serial digitally in System Settings > System > Serial Information

 This is where the serial is located.
 Use this number to check if you are patched.